 Crews are working in Nome to be ready for the tanker’s arrival later this week, but even then, the delivery will be challenging.
 The ice next to shore is much thicker, which will prevent the tanker from getting close to shore.
 The ship Renda is equipped with more than a mile of hose that will be strung across the ice to reach the port.
 The exact transfer date remains unknown at this time, because there are still operational issues pending.
 Weather will play a big factor in the timing and ability to make this happen.

-Check out the links below [all leaving this blog] to track the ships’ progress and images of the icebreaking:
+Check out the links below to track the ships’ progress and images of the icebreaking:

 Track the U.S. Coast Guard Cutter Healy